Prof. James Bagrow

 Course Prerequisites: STAT/CS 287 Data Science I.

-Grades will be based on homework assignments, readings and in-class discussions, and a final research project and presentation.
+Grades will be based on homework assignments, readings, and a final research project and presentation.